svarin92/DSLCompiler/README.md

 # DSLCompiler
-Some small adaptations and enhancements to the Primož Gabrijelčič compiler - alias gabr42 - which can now be run from Lazarus IDE and Free Pascal.
+Some small adaptations and enhancements to the Primož Gabrijelčič compiler - alias gabr42 - which can now be run from Lazarus IDE and Free Pascal Compiler (FPC).

 A must See: